Stadio Friuli

 History and description

-Stadio Friuli replaced Udinese’s old Stadio Moretti, which had become too small for the club.
+The Dacia Arena, better known as Stadio Friuli, opened in the 1970s.
+It replaced Udinese’s old Stadio Moretti, which had become too small for the club.

-Construction of the new stadium began in 1971, and Stadio Friuli officially opened on the 26th of September 1976 with a match between Udinese and Seregno.
+Construction of the new stadium began in 1971, and Stadio Friuli officially opened on 26 September 1976 with a match between Udinese and Seregno.

-The stadium got selected as one of the playing venues of the 1990 World Cup, for which it received an extensive refurbishment.
+The stadium got selected as one of the playing venues of the 1990 World Cup, for which it received an extensive refurbishment that reduced capacity from a maximum of 41,652 to 36,000.
 During the World Cup, it hosted three first round group matches.

-In the summer of 2012, Udinese presented concrete plans for the redevelopment of Stadio Friuli into a modern arena with a capacity of 25,000 seats.
-The changes include the elimination of the athletics track and construction of three new covered stands in rectangular shape.
-The characteristic main stand will remain in its current shape.
+In the summer of 2012, Udinese therefore presented plans for the redevelopment of Stadio Friuli into a modern arena with a lower capacity of 25,000 seats.
+The plans included the removal of the athletics track and construction of three new covered stands in rectangular shape.
+The characteristic main stand would remain standing.

 Stadio Friuli is located in the north-east of the city of Udine at slightly more than 3 kilometres from the city centre.